 A simple trigger is said to be satisfied when the associated signal is present.
 The satisfaction of a complex trigger is computed by giving to the and, or, and not operators their usual meaning.
-For instance, not S, where S is a signal, is satisfied if and only if S is absent; for S and T two signals, S and T is satisfied if and only if S is present.
+For instance, not S, where S is a signal, is satisfied if and only if S is absent; for S and T two signals, S and T is satisfied if and only if S is present and T is present.